 b.
 “Commission” means the South Pacific Regional Fisheries Management Organisation established under Article 6 of the Convention;

 c.
-“Authorities of the Inspection Vessel” means the authorities of the [Member][Contracting Party] under whose jurisdiction the inspection vessel is operating;
+“Authorities of the Inspection Vessel” means the authorities of the Contracting Party under whose jurisdiction the inspection vessel is operating;

 d.
-“Authorities of the Fishing Vessel” means the authorities of the [Member][Contracting Party] under whose jurisdiction the fishing vessel is operating;
+“Authorities of the Fishing Vessel” means the authorities of the Contracting Party under whose jurisdiction the fishing vessel is operating;

 e.
-“Authorised Inspection Vessel” means any vessel included in the Commission’s register of vessels established under paragraph [14] and authorised to engage in boarding and inspection activities pursuant to these procedures;
+“Authorised Inspection Vessel” means any vessel included in the Commission’s register of vessels established under paragraph 11 and authorised to engage in boarding and inspection activities pursuant to these procedures;

 f.
-“Authorised Inspector” means inspectors designated by the authorities responsible for boarding and inspection included in the Commission register and authorised to conduct boarding and inspection activities pursuant to these procedures;
+“Authorised Inspector” means an inspector designated by the authorities responsible for boarding and inspection included in the Commission register and authorised to conduct boarding and inspection activities pursuant to these procedures;

 g.
+“Boarding Assistant” means a boarding party member duly authorised by their government that embarks a fishing vessel from an Authorised Inspection Vessel for the purposes of assisting in inspecting a fishing vessel under the control of an Authorised Inspector;

-“Fishing activity” means the activities established under Article 1 (g) of the Convention;
+g.
+“Fishing activity” means the activities described under Article 1 (g) of the Convention;

 h.
 “Fishing vessels” means any vessel described under Article 1 (h) of the Convention.